maticnetwork/whitepaper/README.md

 # Focus on User Experience {#usere}

 Detailed account of how matic looks at improving the User Experience of Dapps will be updated soon.

+# Matic Stack {#stack}

+This section details out various parts of the Matic chain and its setup over Ethereum chain.

+## Matic Deposit Bridge {#mdb}

+The Matic bridge(s) are part of Delegates(dPoS nodes) that listen to the RootContract events on the mainchain and monitor any token/ether transfer events happening to the RootContract.
+This bridge is using Matic Network’s famous tool named [Dagger](https://github.com/maticnetwork/eth-dagger.js).
+Once the bridge detects a deposit on the mainchain they fire a deposit event on the Matic chain and the user’s Matic address is allocated the deposited amount.

+## Matic POS Chain {#mposc}

+The Matic checkpointing layer is a PoS blockchain which has Stakers who propose the checkpoints to the mainchain.
+Currently there can be roughly upto 100 Stakers  at the checkpointing layer.
+In future with advent of more efficient signatures on Ethereum blockchain we would be able to significantly increase the number of stakers on the checkpointing layer which will further increase its degree of decentralization, perhaps equal or more to that of the leading public blockchains like Ethereum and Bitcoin.

+More details of the PoS checkpoint layers in the version 2.0 of the Whitepaper.

+## DPoS Layer {#dposdl}

+At the lowest layer we have Delegate nodes chosen by a DPoS mechanism where the Stakers of the PoS layer will choose these Delegates by voting.
+These Delegates would also be required to have proof of solvency and KYC to be nominated for Delegates.
+These Delegates will also run the Matic Deposit bridge.

+More technical code level details of DPoS layer will be added in version 2.0 of whitepaper.

+## Matic VM {#vm}

+Matic uses standard EVM which is run by the Delegate nodes to generate blocks.
+Using the EVM allows Matic to be able to build and deploy protocols like ERC protocols as well as other protocols like Kyber Network, ZRX etc.

+## Matic Withdrawal Bridge {#mvb}

+When a Matic address submits a withdrawal request on Matic network, the tokens are burnt on the Matic chain and this transaction is pushed on to the Matic chain.
+After specified checkpoint interval the PoS checkpoint layer will publish the the checkpoint to the main chain which will include the proof of burn of these tokens on the Matic chain.
+Once this checkpoint is committed on the mainchain the user can claim their withdrawn tokens.

+## Spam Protection {#spam}

+The Delegates running the block generation layer of Matic network watch the transfer state of the assets to identify frivolous transactions.
+They reject any incoming transactions with zero amount in payments thereby foiling any DoS/spam attacks with zero cost transactions.
+Even if the Matic tokens are very low in cost and the fees being very low, due to the high TPS of Matic Network it would not be economically viable to run sustained DoS attacks on the Matic Network.

+## Gas Strcuture {#gas}

+The Matic chain uses the EVM on the mainchain with Geth node.
+The configuration on the geth nodes is setup with 0 gas.
+The mechanism to protect DDoS attacks using this configuration has been detailed in the Risks section.

 # Potential Use Cases {#potential}